Chibale, Zambia: introduction

 The Lala region

 By far the largest number of the people living in Serenje district refer to themselves as baLala, the Lala people.
-Approximately 350,000 people, including those living in Mkushi district, in town and across the border in the south-east of the Congo pedicle, speak Lala as their first language.
+Approximately 350,000 people, including those living in Mkushi district, in town, and across the border in the southeast of the Congo pedicle, speak Lala as their first language.
 In the last 60 years, Lala has moved towards the Bemba language, the nearest major language.
 This is partly a political issue.
 Zambia has a handful of languages that represent several sublanguages or dialects.
 To gain more national influence, this group of languages should be as large as possible.
 Despite their similar languages, Lala and Bemba cultures are quite different.
-This is a situation to chew on, especially for those who hold that language is the primary marker of culture.
+This is a situation to ponder, especially for those who hold that language is the primary marker of culture.

 Local economy